Kelvingonz/GNS3-Network-NAT-DHCP-DNS-ACLs-L2-Security-/README.md

 ## Overview

-This lab simulates a small enterprise network with:
+This GNS3 simulates a small enterprise network with:

 - NAT overload (PAT) for internet access
 - DHCP for multiple subnets